kafamem/msone-kafagym/README.md

 In order to check the validity of the website code, the W3C Markup Validator and W3C CSS Validator were used on each page of the website to check the syntax errors.
 * https://validator.w3.org/
-* https://jigsaw.w3.org/css-validator/ (some css issues were identified but due to time constraints, I have been able to address them).
+* https://jigsaw.w3.org/css-validator/ (some css issues were identified but due to time constraints, I have not been able to address them).

 ### Testing User Stories from User Experience (UX)
 1. First Time User Goal